Home Photos Video FAQ Green Comps Neighborhood Contact

 Is the garage usable for car parking, or just storage?

 I used the one car garage to park my primary car for the entirety of my time in the house.
 The garage will fit some cars, and others not.
 There are two primary issues: ground clearance and bumper extent.
-For some cars with low ground clearance, the underside of the car between front and rear axles may scrape as the car backs down the driveway.
+[Technically, the relevant specs are approach angle, departure angle, and breakover angle] For some cars with low ground clearance, the underside of the car between front and rear axles may scrape as the car backs down the driveway.
 However, my Model 3 is actually a fairly low ground clearance vehicle, and after a little concrete grinding to smooth the rough spots on the driveway, it now works just fine.

 The second issue is that if the car's front or rear bumper stick out too far horizontally from the front and rear wheels, the underside of the bumper may scrape the ground.
 Luckily, the design styles popular now have shortened the distance from most vehicles' wheels to bumpers, which is what will allow you to navigate an incline without scraping your car.